ttopper/CPSC128/docs/M10_OOD/23-two-more-small-problems.md

 ## Bug: Wumpus movement

-The wumpus position is not updated properly after moving for the same reason that `Bat`s' movements were not properly updating.
+The Wumpus position is not updated properly after moving for the same reason that `Bat`s' movements were not properly updating.
 Fixing this will be part of your assignment.

 ## Missing Piece: Initialize `Pit`s